We are living in a state of accelerated change.

 Organizations face broad and rapid changes to market shifts, customer experience, supply chain, workforce, and many others.
 If organizations want to survive, much less thrive, they cannot conduct business as usual.
 They need to adapt to external conditions.
 In fact, a ready stance around change is becoming a normal expectation for people supporting organizations.

-This new required agility and flexibility for a transformative level of change requires adaptation at the organizational level.
+This new required agility and flexibility for a transformative level of change require adaptation at the organizational level.
 Given the function and outcomes that L&D can produce in organizations, the L&D team is more important than ever to power the adaptive organization of the future.

 The whole organization, not just leadership, will need to think differently, act differently, and work differently.
 There are mindsets, steps, and tools that can help your organization move towards becoming an Adaptive Learning Organization to support your organization's needed stance to thrive and become future-proofed.